michaelharries/michaelharries.github.io/_posts/2024-05-18-curse-of-biases-in-our-perceptions-of-ai.markdown

 layout: post
 title:  "We're credulous fools about AI"
 date:   2024-05-17 16:00:00 -0700
-categories: AI, robotics, biases, pragmatic
+categories: [AI, robotics, biases, pragmatic]s
 ---

 Large Language Models/transformers are phenomenal, and excitement around these technologies is appropriate, but good grief, how much of the discussion jumps the shark?